galaxyproject/training-material/topics/galaxy-project/tutorials/introduction/tutorial.md

-### Communities: Definition for this guide.
+### Communities: Definition and importance in this guide.

-- Communities sustain Galaxy, although they are not always easy to define.
-They appear when participants organise themselves to get things done in the project.
+- Communities sustain Galaxy.
+It is a self-governing project, so they arise when participants organise themselves to get things done as part of the project.
-- They are a core element of the success of any large open project and feature heavily in the main "People" part of the field guide, but the term is used here in a restrictive way, to refer to communities that organise activities for interested participants.
-If a community exists but does not organise activities, it is hard to engage so not so useful in the "People" part of the guide.
+- Community engagement is a core element of the success of any large open project.
+They feature heavily in the main "People" part of the field guide, but the term is used here in a restrictive way for clarity, referring to communities that organise activities for interested participants.
+However defined, it is hard for participants to become engaged in any "community" that does not offer organised activities.
-- One major exception is arguably the largest "community", comprising all the researchers who use Galaxy for open science analysis.
-They do not organise their own activities, but they are a very important group, for demonstrating productivity for grants, and as a major source of individuals who join in and contribute to active communities.
-That group and the research they do using Galaxy are probably the most important open science outputs of the entire project, so they appear in the "Products" part of the guide.
+- Ironically, the largest "community" of all, comprising the tens of thousands of researchers who use Galaxy for open science analysis each day, does not organise its own activities so does not fit the restrictive definition.
+It is very important, demonstrating productivity for grants, and serving as the major recruitment source of individuals choosing to engage and contribute to more active communities.
+That group, and the research outputs they generate using Galaxy analyses, are the most important downstream open science outputs of the entire project.
+They are detailed in the "Products" lesson of this guide.
 - Communities form themselves through regular interactions within the project.
 Participants are more likely to interact with others who share a distinguishing interest.
-That interest might be proteomics, muon science, India or almost anything else that attracts participants to activities.
-A functional definition is that a community is important when those interactions become sufficiently frequent and distinct from existing communities to have their own Hub page.
+That special interest might be ecology, proteomics, muon science, India or almost anything else that generates enough activities and participation.
+The *functional definition* used in this guide, is that *a project community arises when those interactions become sufficiently frequent and distinct from existing communities to maintain their own pages on the Hub*.
 - Some communities have been initiated by the project team, but many have come from participants organising themselves around an interest.
-- As a definition for this guide, communities organise and publicise activities for interested participants through the Hub.
+- Communities organise and publicise activities for interested participants through the Hub.
 Leadership and participation are responsive to the real needs of the community because they are motivated and organised by participants.
-The project provides support and publicity, but the community must sustain itself with minimal external resources.
+The project provides support and publicity, but the community must be able to sustain itself, with minimal external resources.
 - Communities are open, for participation or to initiate new community activities, such as:
             Developers contributing to the code repository are an example of an important community.
             Communities of practice maintain "best practice" tools, workflows and training for specific kinds of open science analysis.